Homemade Ninjago Costume

-1. Place a piece of cardboard in the inside of the shirt to prevent any paint from bleeding through to the other side.
+1. Place a piece of cardboard inside the shirt to prevent any paint from bleeding through to the other side.

 2. Sketch out the design on the front shirt with a white colored pencil.
-It helped me to have a picture of Jay laying beside the shirt while I was drawing the design.
+It helped me to have a picture of Jay lying beside the shirt while I was drawing.

 3. Apply gold paint to the body of the character in the middle of the design.
 Use black paint on all other parts of the design.

 4. When you are finished painting, place the shirt in a safe place to dry.
-Our shirt took about three hours for the paint to completely dry.
+Our shirt took about three hours for the paint to dry completely.